 Being there for your brands.
 Honestly, I don't see any career benefit beyond that.
 As far as personal benefits go, the thrill of being backstage or seeing a show for the first time can be fun, but trust me when I say that it fizzles out!

 In the grand scheme of things, I'm not sure what's really considered 'a lot'.
 I get invites to small or newer designers and a few that I stop and say, 'hmm, that could be a really fun experience'.
-In reality, shows are typically very brief, and the stress of running from one to the next (for what?) isn't always worth my sanity!
+The truth about New York Fashion week is that in reality, shows are typically very brief, and the stress of running from one to the next (for what?) isn't always worth my sanity!

 PROS / If you're going for the first time, it's a fun experience to be a part of a show or to be backstage; Attending an event with all the glitz and glam with friends is a unique experience; Seeing your brand contacts face-to-face is a great way to build your relationships.